thepelkus-too/SlamtecLidarTDCPPCHOP/README.md

 ## Downloading

 There are downloadable versions of the plugin available in the Releases.
-However, the mac version was built many moons ago on Intel silicon.
-I've got an M2 in the office these days, though, so I should be able to go in and make a new build.
+However, the mac version was built many moons ago on Intel silicon. ~~I've got an M2 in the office these days, though, so I should be able to go in and make a new build.~~ I don't really have an office anymore, so I could use some help building for ARM macs.
 Caveat: I've got no experience aside from this in building native libraries, so it may not work for you, which is why I've got the building instructions below.

 ## Building